dojo/widgets/src/radio/README.md

 ### Accessibility Features

 `Radio` ensures that the proper attributes (ARIA or otherwise) are set along with classes when properties such as `disabled`, `readOnly`, `invalid`, etc. are used.

+If the `label` property is not used, we recommend creating a separate `label` and pointing it at the input's `widgetId` property.

 ## Example Usage